dj-mc/flasked/README.md

 ## How to build

-I use pipx to load a pipenv shell and a Pipfile to automatically generate a venv.
+You can use pipx to load a pipenv shell and the provided Pipfile to automatically generate a venv.
+I also used pipenv to generate a pinned requirements.txt file, if that helps.

 ## How to run